This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Web Address: http://www.abta.org

 Your healthcare provider may suggest tests such as an MRI or PET scan every 3 months.
 These tests help check for new or returning tumors.
-Work with your healthcare providers to create a follow-up care plan that is right for you.
+Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.